hyHarco/hyHarco.github.io/_posts/2022-08-01-project_Mobis_MobileManipulator.md

 ---

 The project aims to develop Whole-body control using Redundant Degree of Freedom in mobile manipulators so that workers can perform tasks reliably.
 The contents that our lab is developing are as follows.

--Control method for mitigating impact when contact with the environment occurs.
+- Control method for mitigating impact when contact with the environment occurs.
--Develop a dynamic decision algorithm in which the order of tasks is determined by priority.
+- Develop a dynamic decision algorithm in which the order of tasks is determined by priority.
--An algorithm in which the behavior of a robot is determined by human work will or environmental
+- An algorithm in which the behavior of a robot is determined by human work will or environment

 {%
   include feature.html